Patents & Trademarks: China

 2. What agencies or bodies regulate patents and trademarks?

-In China, patents are regulated by the National Intellectual Property Administration (NIPA) and the trademarks are regulated by the China Trademark Office (CTMO).
+In China, patents are regulated by the China National Intellectual Property Administration (“CNIPA”) and trademarks are regulated by the China Trademark Office (“CTMO”).

 3. What products, substances, and processes can be protected by patents or trademarks and what types cannot be protected?

-Inventions (new technical solution proposed for the shape and structure of a product, or the combination thereof, which are suitable for practical applicability), utility models (new technical solution proposed for a product, a process or the improvement thereof) and designs (products, new designs of the shape, pattern, the combination thereof, or the combination of the color with shape and pattern, which create an aesthetic feeling and are suitable for industrial application) may be protected as patents in China.
+Inventions (new technical solution proposed for the shape and structure of a product, or the combination thereof, which are suitable for practical applicability), utility models (new technical solution proposed for a product, a process or the improvement thereof) and designs (new designs of the shape, pattern, the combination thereof, or the combination of the color with shape and pattern embodied in the entire or part of a product, which create an aesthetic feeling and are suitable for industrial application) may be protected as patents in China.

 An invention or a utility model patent that is patentable should meet the following requirements: